 Make sure to read up on safe sleep for babies to reduce the risk of SIDS.

 Get Professional Help

 If you can afford it, get some professional help such as a housekeeper or lactation consultant.

-If you plan on breastfeeding, I also strongly looking into Milkology.
-This is the course I wish was around when I had my first.
+If you plan on breastfeeding, I also recommed Milkology.
+This is an very inexpensive course I totally wish was around when I had my first.